 There are so many ways you can mix up how you use Question Cards.
 I know every school and situation is different right now in regards to mitigation strategies.
 For many of the options listed, you can make adaptations to make it work for you. if you did not know, I have been teaching in person all school year with masked students.
 I spent the first half of the year terrified to try any kind of manipulative.

 For virtual learners or hybrid situations, post the question cards document on Google Classroom (or your LMS of choice).
 Have students practice just looking at the questions and chatting online in break-out rooms or using something like Flip grid.
-At differnt times this year, I had quarentines students on zoom on a chromebook or even face timing in (by choice) for speaking practice with those in person.
+At different times this year, I had quarantined students on zoom on a Chromebook or even face timing in (by choice) for speaking practice with those in person.

 Activities for Question Cards – Classic